Jacques Trublet de Villejégu: Biography

-On 13 October 1790, Trublet led a group of junior officers protesting the disorganisation of the Navy at the outbreak of the French Revolution, publishing a memorandum on the subject with approval of the Crown.
+On 13 October 1790, Trublet led a group of junior officers protesting the disorganisation of the navy at the outbreak of the French Revolution, publishing a memorandum on the subject with approval of the Crown.
 The letter was sent to the National Constituent Assembly and published.

-On 28 July 1792, Trublet was promoted to Captain, and on 31 he was given command of the 74-gun Apollon.
+On 28 July 1792, Trublet was promoted to captain, and on 31 July he was given command of the 74-gun Apollon.